Skip to Content

 I use an epoxy table top finish ONLY when my client specifically requests an epoxy top coat as the final finish.

-Otherwise, I steer clear of epoxy resin finishes.
+Otherwise, I steer clear of epoxy clear coat finishes.

 Some of my clients prefer an epoxy finish, but I don’t use it for the following reasons: